LLNL/shroud/docs/reference.rst

         Statement to execute before call, often to coerce types when *f_cast* cannot be used.

+    call
+        Code used to call the function.
+        Defaults to ``{F_result} = {F_C_call}({F_arg_c_call_tab})``

     post_call
         Statement to execute after call.
         Can be use to cleanup after *f_pre_call* or to coerce the return value.

     need_wrapper
-        If true, the fortran wrapper will always be created.
+        If true, the Fortran wrapper will always be created.
-        This is useful then a function assignment is needed to do a type coercision.
+        This is used when an assignment is needed to do a type coercision;
+        for example, with logical types.

 ..
 XXX - maybe later.
 For not in wrapping routines
 ..         f_attr_len_trim = None,
 ..         f_attr_len = None,
 ..         f_attr_size = None,

     f_helper
+        Blank delimited list of helper function names to add to generated Fortran code.
+        These functions are defined in whelper.py.
-    Additional code to add into the module for helper functions.
+        There is no current way to add additional functions.

         private
            List of names which should be PRIVATE to the module

         interface
            Code to add to the non-executable part of the module.

         source
            Code to add in the CONTAINS section of the module.

 result_as_arg
     Override fields when result should be treated as an argument.